What does NACS stand for?

 How will I be funded?

-The NACS program guarantees financial support (stipend and tuition remission) for five years to students accepted into the NACS program.
+The NACS program guarantees financial support (stipend and tuition assistance) for five years to students accepted into the NACS program.
 Financial support is provided from a number of sources, including research assistantships, teaching assistantships and fellowships/scholarships.
 Note: Students do not have a teaching assistantship in their first year.

 Can I apply for my own external funding?